JohnLacerdaOliveira/VFXRates/README.md

 **Environment-Specific Modes:**

-- *Development* (Transient Database & Swagger UI): The app will drop and re-create the database on every run and provides a Swagger UI for API testing.
+- ***Development*** (Transient Database & Swagger UI): The app will drop and re-create the database on every run and provides a Swagger UI for API testing.
-- Development (Persistent Database & Headless Mode): The app maintains a persistent database without the Swagger UI for scenarios where a headless configuration is desired.
+- ***Production*** (Persistent Database & Headless Mode): The app maintains a persistent database without the Swagger UI for scenarios where a headless configuration is desired.
-- Docker (Production-like Mode): The application runs with configurations similar to production, including external container dependencies.
+- ***Docker*** (Production-like Mode): The application runs with configurations similar to production, including external container dependencies.

 **Container Requirements:**
 When running the application, launching from Visual Studio, ensure that the SQL Server and RabbitMQ containers are running, as these services are essential for data persistence and messaging functionality.